 S CORPORATION TAX

-If your LLC is classed as an S corporation you can choose to pay yourself a salary from the company.
+If your LLC is classed as an S corporation you can elect to pay yourself a salary from the company.
 You will then have to pay taxes on the salary received.
 The remaining company profit then passes through to the LLC members.

 Members then pay tax on these earnings in their personal tax returns.
 However, they do not have to pay self-employment taxes.
 S corporations benefit from pass-through taxation.
 All company earnings pass through to the LLC members without having to pay corporate tax.